raju-rangan/test-code/README.md

 ## Limitations

-- For .doc files (older Word format), direct processing is not implemented.
-Convert to .docx first using LibreOffice/OpenOffice.
+- Only supports .docx format (newer Word format)
-- Complex equations or those using custom fonts may not be extracted correctly.
+- Complex equations or those using custom fonts may not be extracted correctly
-- The script primarily identifies equations based on common patterns and markup; some custom or unusual equation formats might be missed.
+- The script primarily identifies equations based on common patterns and markup; some custom or unusual equation formats might be missed

 ## Requirements